David Kalisch (economist): Australian statistician

 In December 2014, Kalisch was appointed as the Australian Statistician, the senior bureaucrat in charge of the national statistics agency, the Australian Bureau of Statistics.
 The position had been vacant for nearly a year when Kalisch's appointment was confirmed by Treasurer Joe Hockey.

 In February 2015, Kalisch spoke to The Australian newspaper, where he stated that the ABS needed more funding to upgrade its computer systems and software.
 While lobbying the federal government for the funds, he also outlined the possibility of charging businesses for statistical data, and developing data linkages between the census or social statistical surveys, and government data such as benefits, Medicare and taxation records.
 In December 2015, the ABS announced it would be retaining names and addresses from the census indefinitely "for the purpose of richer and more-dynamic statistics".
 Former Australian Statistician Bill McLennan called the decision "the most significant invasion of privacy ever perpetrated on Australians by the ABS", and questioned the legality of enforcing name collection.
 Kalisch wrote an opinion column in Fairfax newspapers, saying he had made the decision to enable the ABS to produce better statistics on economic and social outcomes.

-David Kalisch led the ABS' efforts to improve its gender diversity, almost doubling the number of female senior leaders in a few months and became a Male Champion of Change (to support gender equality) in 2016.
+Kalisch led the ABS' efforts to improve its gender diversity, almost doubling the number of female senior leaders in a few months and became a Male Champion of Change (to support gender equality) in 2016.